 In the United States, threats to national security are not tolerated.
 Individuals, companies, and transactions that are viewed as potential threats are targeted swiftly, aggressively, and with the full authority of federal law.
-Our National Security lawyers and former agents are available to assist with all national security compliance matters including matters pertaining to national security defense.
+At our National Security practice, lawyers and former agents are available to assist with all national security compliance matters.

 Protecting the security of the United States, its citizens, and its businesses is the chief purpose of our country’s law enforcement and military operations.
-Threats to national security are not tolerated, and the response to national security threats is – and always will be – uncompromising.
+Threats to national security are not tolerated, and the response to these threats is – and always will be – uncompromising.

 For U.S. citizens and businesses, this is a good thing.
 We must rely on our government to protect us, and we need to feel confident that our borders (both physical and electronic) are secure.
 However, it can present some practical challenges as well.
 For companies that engage in business that has national security implications, the aspects of national security compliance can be substantial, and the risks of non-compliance can be severe.

-For foreign nationals and businesses that present risks to U.S. national security (or that are perceived as presenting risks to U.S. national security), the risks are also substantial.
+For foreign nationals and businesses that present risks to U.S. national security (or that are perceived as such), the risks are also substantial.
 There are numerous federal laws that proscribe all manner of national security threats, and extradition treaties allow federal authorities to prosecute foreign nationals in the U.S. courts.
-While this is necessary to the United States’ national security, it presents the risk of extreme deprivation for those charged with national security crimes.
+While this is necessary, it presents the risk of extreme deprivation for those charged with national security crimes.

 Foreign Corrupt Practices Act (FCPA) Compliance

-The Foreign Corrupt Practices Act (FCPA) prohibits individuals and companies from engaging in transactions with foreign privately-owned and sovereign entities that involve bribery and other corrupt practices or practices intended to sew the fabric of corruption.
+The Foreign Corrupt Practices Act (FCPA) prohibits individuals and companies from engaging in transactions with foreign privately-owned and sovereign entities that involve bribery and other corrupt practices.
 As amended in 1998, the FCPA also applies to foreign nationals and foreign companies that attempt to conduct or facilitate corrupt payments in the United States.

 Recently, the DOJ has begun using the FCPA as a tool to target individuals and companies that present national security threats – both in the U.S. and abroad.
-We advise U.S. based, foreign, and multinational corporations on all aspects of FCPA compliance, and we represent clients in federal investigations involving alleged FCPA violations in the United States and overseas.
+Our national security attorneys advise U.S.-based, foreign, and multinational corporations on all aspects of FCPA compliance, and we represent clients in federal investigations involving alleged FCPA violations in the United States and overseas.

 Embargoes and Other Foreign Trade Restrictions